 I removed the HTTP interface.
 The risk/reward simply was not there.
 The purpose of the service is to read and process messages from a queue.
 With scarce resources, HTTP health checks are a luxury for a message-based service.
 Being free of an HTTP interface brought freedom from the load balancer and the ability to tune resources without worrying about the unintended consequence of a container restart.

 The lesson learned: Other libraries provide the capability but not necessarily the abstractions that promote the use of reactive patterns.
 You have to craft them yourself.
-On the other hand, the use of reactive patterns comes naturally with VLINGO.
+On the other hand, the use of reactive patterns comes naturally with XOOM.
 They are built in and extensible.
 In the present, reactive applications are sometimes forced to straddle both of those worlds.
 But watch.
-As the VLINGO/PLATFORM continues its inevitable expansion to codify reactive patterns, purely message based systems will be increasingly prevalent.
+As the VLINGO XOOM continues its inevitable expansion to codify reactive patterns, purely message based systems will be increasingly prevalent.